-Coachella 2017 Lineup Changes, Ticket Prices, And Tips — Welcome Lady Gaga
+Coachella 2017 Lineup Changes, Ticket Prices, And Tips; Welcome Lady Gaga

 If you’re not familiar with some of the names on Coachella 2017’s list, Noise Porn has called attention to some of the musicians to look out for at the event.

-If you’re a fan of trap/dance/hip-hop, you should definitely look out for 20-year-old Alexander Crossan, also known as Mura Masa, and Paris native Louis Brodinski.
+If you’re a fan of trap/dance/hip-hop, you should definitely look out for 20-year-old Alexander Crossan, also known as Mura Masa; and Paris native Louis Brodinski.
 Both Mura Masa and Brodinski will be performing on Lady Gaga day.

 Saturday June 3rd , London Aphex Twin , Death Grips , Flying Lotus and many many more www. fielddayfestivals. com